bluenex/bluenex.github.io/posts/2022-11-13-merge-or-rebase.md

 ## Longer answer

-There are no strict rules about this and it is more like a convention or agreement in between the team you are working with.
+There are no strict rules about this and it is more of a convention or agreement in between the team you are working with.
 Here is a summary of what they do differently.

 ### Merge